netflex-sdk/database/README.md

 This package provides a database driver for Laravel that allows you to use the Netflex API as a database backend for your Laravel application.

+This package supports Laravel 8 through 10, and PHP 7.4 through 8.2.

 ## Table of contents

 * [Motivation / Why?](#motivation--why)